Version number: 9

 13.4 Camlab shall not be liable for a breach of warranty unless:

-13.5 the Customer gives written notice of any immediately apparent damage to the Goods or discrepancy between the order and the delivered Goods within 3 days of receipt of the Goods;
+13.4.1 the Customer gives written notice of any damage to the Goods within 3 days of receipt of the Goods;

-13.5.1 in all other cases the Customer gives written notice of the defect to Camlab within 7 days of the time when the Customer discovers or ought to have discovered the defect; and
+13.4.2 the Customer gives written notice of any defect in the goods to Camlab within 7 days of the time when the Customer discovers or ought to have discovered the defect; and

 13.6 Camlab shall not be liable for a breach of the warranties if:

 13.6.1 the Customer makes any further use of such Goods after giving such notice; or